-vcc b in while0 0 (b 0)
+vcc b in while 0 (b 0)

 Then, b is the continuation finishing the evaluation.
 Inside the loop, b is applied to 0, so the program terminates and produces 0 as a result.
 It coincides with the expected behavior of break.
-Even though the condition of the loop never changes from 0, the loop terminates due to the use of break
+Even though the condition of the loop never changes from 0, the loop terminates due to the use of break.

 While break terminates the loop, continue just skips the current iteration.
 It makes the program jump to the condition expression of the loop.
 Evaluating the condition expression is the continuation of the body of the loop because the condition is evaluated after the evaluation of the body.
-Therefore, an expression while $0 e_1 e_2$ is desugared to while $0 e_1$ (vcc c in $0 e_2$) when $0 e_2$ contains continue, and continue is desugared to c $0 e_2$.
+Therefore, an expression while $e_1 e_2$ is desugared to while $e_1$ (vcc c in $e_2$ ) when $e_2$ contains continue, and continue is desugared to c 0.